< Go to Jogging Strollers

 Both of the Schwinns have fairly smooth "plastic" feeling fabric that snagged easily for us in our snag tests.
 While this kind of fabric might be easier to wipe down should things spill on them, it is probably not the nicest to sit on.

 The Arrow earned a 6 of 10 for safety.
 This is the average score for this metric and 2 points above the lowest score stroller, the Schwinn Turismo.
-The highest scoring products for this metric are the Thule Glide, Thule Chariot Cougar 2 with Jog Kit, and Baby Jogger Summit X3 with 7 of 10.
-Several of the products tied with a low score of 5.
+The highest scoring products for this metric are the Thule Glide, Thule Chariot Cross 2 with Jog Kit, and Baby Jogger Summit X3 with 7 of 10.

 Ease of Setup